-Why acknowledging the hard parts of adoption is important
+Why acknowledging the hard parts of adoption is important.

-We were sitting in our living room when we made the decision to adopt.
+We were sitting in our living room when we decided to adopt.
 I was on the couch, my husband was in the chair and our dog was curled up on a beige rug near the fireplace.
 It was cozy and warm as the sun beamed in through snow-frosted windows in our living room.
 We had survived another Christmas without children, and we didn’t want to do it again.

 After years of grieving our inability to have biological children, our hearts had shifted toward adoption.
 And on that cold winter day in February, we decided to do it.

 We began our home study.
 We submitted fingerprints.
 We researched adoption agencies.
 We sorted through photos for our family profile.
 We solicited reference letters from friends and family members.

 We decorated a nursery in yellow and gray.
 We prepared our hearts for bringing home a baby, and during our six-month wait, there wasn’t a day that went by where I didn’t imagine what that moment would be like.